Vikes' Bradford: Knee injury not due to contact

 EDEN PRAIRIE, Minn. -- Minnesota Vikings quarterback Sam Bradford says the injury he sustained to his left knee during Week 1 was not the result of contact.

 "I felt it when it happened," Bradford said.
-"I honestly didn't think it was that big of a deal and then the longer the game went on, it started to feel just a little bit worse and a little worse.
-Woke up Tuesday and it just didn't feel very good."
+"I honestly didn't think it was that big of a deal, and then the longer the game went on, it started to feel just a little bit worse and a little worse.
+Woke up Tuesday, and it just didn't feel very good."

-Bradford said he has a clear indication of what the injury diagnosis is, but would not elaborate further on the severity.
+Bradford said he has a clear indication of what the injury diagnosis is, but he would not elaborate further on the severity.

 Bradford was limited in practice last week and was made inactive during Minnesota's 26-9 loss at Pittsburgh after going through a light pregame workout where he was trying to determine how his knee would respond to playing in a game.